50 Most Caloric Dishes in America

 P.F.
 Chang’s Walnut Shrimp with Melon

-The enticing title may sound appealing for the beach body go-getter.
-In fact, both melon and walnuts can be a great snack together, packed with fiber, healthy fats, antioxidants, and protein.
+The enticing title may sound appealing, and both melon and walnuts can be a great snack together, packed with fiber, healthy fats, antioxidants, and protein.
 But for this dish, that is not the case.
-Based off deep fried shrimp, aioli sauce (a fancy term for mayo), and a heavy sugar-rich crusting on the nuts—this dish is a definite Not That! in our book.
+Based off deep-fried shrimp, aioli sauce (a fancy term for mayo), and a heavy sugar-rich crusting on the nuts—this dish is a definite Not That! in our book.

 McDonald’s Big Breakfast with Hotcakes